brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

 By now, many programming languages have shifted away from using pointers and have simply abstracted them away.
-At this point, a programmer doesn\'t really care about what specific address a piece of information is stored at?
+At this point, a programmer doesn't really care about what specific address a piece of information is stored at?
 Typically you want the actual info.
 The problem then is **how can you signify null while still containing that information and not using pointers. ** Most languages assume all objects can be null and should be checked programmatically.
-However a language like C\# doesn't do this with value types (Int, Float, Char, Structs, etc...).
+However a language like C\# doesn’t do this with value types (Int, Float, Char, Structs, etc…).
 It assumes all value type objects are in fact not null and later created Nullable struct to contain value types as well as a boolean to tell whether the object is null or not.
-In many ways Swift is doing something similar and taking it to the next level. **Swift assumes all objects are not nil and if anything could be it would contained in its own Optional (enumeration) container.** This means any parameter, return value, property, etc... needs to be noted as Optional if that value could ever be nil.
-Just as C\# has a syntax short hand for the Nullable type, Swift does as well using the question mark \'?\'.
+In many ways Swift is doing something similar and taking it to the next level. **Swift assumes all objects are not nil and if anything could be it would contained in its own Optional (enumeration) container.** This means any parameter, return value, property, etc… needs to be noted as Optional if that value could ever be nil.
+Just as C\# has a syntax short hand for the Nullable type, Swift does as well using the question mark '?'.
 Additionally Swift also has a syntax for wrapping and unwrapping these variables as well.

 ## Optional Chaining

 In Swift, you can easily specify that a variable is optional by using the question mark: `let x: Foo?` In this case, `x` could contain a Foo or not.
 What this is called is **wrapping** your variable as optional.
-So let's say we create a struct for an iOS device:
+So let’s say we create a struct for an iOS device:

     struct Device {